• Media

 Check

-As of April 2023, we have achieved 56% diversity across gender, racial and ethnic representation among our Board of Directors; 3 directors are women.
-See our Board diversity table here
+Effective as of the 2024 Annual General Meeting in June 2024, we will have achieved 75% diversity across gender, racial and ethnic representation among our Board of Directors.

 Check